sklegg/Morse-Code-Ninja-Site/README.md

 This is a web front-end for the [Morse Code Ninja render script](https://github.com/zoglmannk/Morse-Code-Ninja) by Kurt Zoglmann.
+It works best when deployed inside [this Docker image](https://github.com/sklegg/Morse-Code-Ninja-Docker).